Lucas Bernadou

-Lucas Bernadou (born 24 September 2000) is a French professional footballer who plays as a midfielder for Eredivisie club FC Emmen.
+Lucas Bernadou (born 24 September 2000) is a French professional footballer who last played as a midfielder for Greek Super League club Volos.

 Career

 Paris Saint-Germain

-Bernadou is an academy graduate of Paris Saint-Germain.
+Bernadou is an academy graduate of Paris Saint-Germain (PSG).
 He was a regular for club's reserve team during 2018–19 season.
 Following closure of the Championnat National 2 reserve team in May 2019, Bernadou was unable to find another club, and chose to stay with PSG despite not being eligible to play for under-19 team.
 He was not considered by Thomas Tuchel as being part of senior team, either.
 He played three matches for the club's amateur reserve side in the Championnat National 3 before the competition was terminated due to COVID-19 pandemic.

 Emmen

-On 22 July 2020, Eredivisie club FC Emmen announced the signing of Bernadou on a two-year deal with option to extend for another season.
+On 22 July 2020, Eredivisie club Emmen announced the signing of Bernadou on a two-year deal with option to extend for another season.
 He made his professional debut on 28 October in a 2–0 KNVB Cup win against FC Eindhoven, and scored his first goal in a 3–2 league loss to Utrecht on 22 December.